felipegtech/Tic-Tac-Toe-Game/README.md

 ## Overview

-This is a classic Tic Tac Toe game implemented in [language/technology used, e.g., Python, JavaScript].
+This is a classic Tic Tac Toe game implemented in HTML, CSS , JavaScript.
 The game allows two players to take turns marking a 3x3 grid with 'X' and 'O', aiming to get three of their marks in a row horizontally, vertically, or diagonally.

 ## Features
 ![Captura de pantalla 2024-07-26 220652](https://github.com/user-attachments/assets/1aad140f-3bcc-4421-8fdc-a0a85de588bd)![Captura de pantalla 2024-07-26 220736](https://github.com/user-attachments/assets/31cf2ea5-1a43-42c6-ac88-21dbadf0e457)

-- **Two Player Mode**: Play against a friend.
 - **Interactive Grid**: Click or tap to place your mark.
 - **Win Detection**: The game detects when a player wins or if the game ends in a draw.
 - **Restart Option**: Start a new game without refreshing the page.